African palm swift: Distribution

 The African palm swift is native to Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Democratic Republic of the Congo, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Kenya, Liberia, Malawi, Mali, Mauritania, Mayotte, Mozambique, Namibia, Niger, Nigeria, Rwanda, São Tomé and Príncipe, Saudi Arabia, Senegal, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Yemen, Zambia and Zimbabwe.

 Ecology

 These swifts spend most of their lives in the air, living on the insects they catch in their beaks.
 Palm swifts often feed near the ground.
 They drink on the wing.
 It is a common resident breeder in tropical Africa.
-The down and feather nest is glued to the underside of a palm leaf with saliva, which is also used to secure the usually two eggs.
-This is a fast flying bird of open country, which is strongly associated with oil palms but is also found in wooded savannah, thornbush and cultivated land.
+The down and feather nest is glued to the underside of a palm frond with saliva, which is also used to secure the usually two eggs.
+This is a fast-flying bird of open country, which is strongly associated with oil palms but is also found in wooded savannah, thornbush and cultivated land.